Academic plagiarism and the wider world

 As universities often struggle with plagiarism by students, it may be worth reminding them that when they are found to have plagiarised this has the potential to leave a trail that can seriously damage them later in their professional lives.
-It is a matter to be taken seriously.Explore posts in the same categories: higher education, university
+It is a matter to be taken seriously.higher education, university

 Tags: plagiarismYou can comment below, or link to this permanent URL from your own site.